Blockchain API Testing: What Makes It Unique and Why It Matters

 Testing should never be a one-time process, it must be continuous.

-8. Role of Professional Development Teams
+Role of Professional Development Teams

-8.1 When to Hire Database Developers
+When to Hire Database Developers

-Businesses should Hire Database Developers when:
+When to Hire Database Developers

-• Managing blockchain data indexing
+- Managing blockchain data indexing

-• Optimizing off-chain storage
+- Optimizing off-chain storage

-• Handling large transaction datasets
+- Handling large transaction datasets

 Efficient database management improves performance and reduces API latency.